-God wanted to be the most important thing in my life, but I kept Him at a comfortable distance.
-He wanted to show me how much He loved me, but I refused to accept His love, reasoning that He was trying to trick me.
+God wanted to be the most important thing in my life, but I kept him at a comfortable distance.
+He wanted to show me how much he loved me, but I refused to accept his love, reasoning that he was trying to trick me.
 He had to be.
-He wanted me to trust Him, to surrender my life to Him, but I wouldn’t be fooled by His cunning.
+He said he wanted me to trust him and surrender my life to him, but his cunning wouldn’t fool me.
 I was smarter than that!
 Sure, I played the game when it served me.
-But, I’m not sure my “playing” was believable to others and God certainly knew!
+But I’m not sure my “playing” was believable to others, and God certainly knew!

-I do have moments of sincerity; moments of longing, that God latches onto.
+I do have moments of sincerity and longing that God latches onto.
 He doesn’t miss an opportunity.
-When the door is opened, even just a crack, he zooms in with lightening speed!
-One example recently, was when I was struggling in relationship with someone very important to me.
+When the door is opened, even just a crack, he zooms in with lightning speed!
+One recent example was when I was struggling in a relationship with someone important to me.
 I felt a “loving confrontation” was necessary to resolve the issue once and for all.

 Now, I don’t handle confrontation very well.
-So, in a rare moment of submission, I turned to God first and prayed for His guidance.
-I wonder if He’s gotten over the shock yet, especially considering that I actually waited for His response!
+So, in a rare moment of submission, I turned to God first and prayed for his guidance.
+I wonder if he’s gotten over the shock yet, especially considering I waited for his response!
 That’s nothing short of a miracle.

 When I consider my “righteous” anger in the context of my relationships, I have to understand that I am making a statement about my faith and about God.
-Every time I try to one-up someone I am showing them a false image of God; of Christ.
+Every time I try to one-up someone, I show them a false image of God, of Christ.
 I imagine them saying, “Oh sure, Linda, you have planted within me a burning desire to run to God with arms stretched out.
-Longing for His tender embrace –“
+Longing for His tender embrace.”

 What I am actually doing is turning others away.
-There’s a scripture verse for that and it starts with WOE TO YOU knuckleheads!
+There’s a scripture verse for that, starting with WOE TO YOU, knuckleheads!
 Check it out all through Matthew 23.
 It’s not an affirmation!
-And, no, he doesn’t use the word “knucklehead”, what He does use is worse!
+And, no, he doesn’t use the word “knucklehead”.
+What He does use is worse!

 So, back to Hansen’s book.
 I was looking through it for my favorite quotes, but there are too many.
 And the scripture verses he quotes are too numerous to mention.
-Just get the book and fasten your seat-belt!
+So, just get the book and fasten your seatbelt!

-After reading the entire book without taking a breath (I’m not kidding!), I prayed, asked God’s forgiveness for my pride and self-righteousness, for seeing myself as the savior of the world, and then I finally let it go.
-God’s timing is impeccable considering Good Friday and Easter Sunday are right around the corner!
+After reading the entire book without taking a breath (I’m not kidding!
+Okay, I’m kidding), I prayed, asking God’s forgiveness for my pride and self-righteousness, for seeing myself as the savior of the world, and then I finally let it go.
+God’s timing is impeccable, considering Good Friday and Easter Sunday are right around the corner.

 The Pascal Mystery is relived for us every year because we too quickly forget!
-Our tears of sorrow on Good Friday turn to tears of joy on Easter Sunday and dry up on Monday.
-If God is lucky we might make it to Tuesday.
-If our promised surrender to God was something tangible it would end up on Craig’s List like the treadmill from a New Year’s Resolution with the heading, “Like New – Rarely Used”.
+Our tears of sorrow on Good Friday may turn to tears of joy on Easter Sunday, but then dry up on Monday.
+If God is lucky, we might make it to Tuesday.
+If our promised surrender to God was something tangible, it would end up on Craig’s List like the treadmill from a New Year’s Resolution with the heading, “Like New – Rarely Used”.

 Being a nominal Christian does not have to be my fate.
-I no longer believe surrender to God is an instantaneous, magic wand moment or nothing at all.
-In Matthew 4:5, it was the devil who tempted Jesus to jump off the cliff with a promise of great reward, not God.
-God doesn’t give us an all or nothing ultimatum.
+I no longer believe surrendering to God is an instantaneous, magic wand moment or nothing at all.
+In Matthew 4:5, the devil tempted Jesus to jump off the cliff with a promise of great reward.
+Not God.
+God doesn’t give us an all-or-nothing ultimatum.